 Halsall said it was the fourth CERT class to graduate in the area and the largest with 18 graduates from Manassas Park and Manassas.

-CERT teams consists of citizens trained in disaster preparedness who want to train other members of the community in disaster preparedness.
+CERT teams consists of of the community in disaster preparedness.

 Training classes are about 6-8 weeks.
 CERT is considered a light rescue program and an interface to assist first emergency responders.
 "The training is in no way meant to replace our emergency responders, only to assist when needed," Halsall said in a recent interview.